shenghaoyuan/RIOT/doc/doxygen/src/kconfig/kconfig.md

 As explained in the
-['Configuration sources merging step'](#kconfig-steps-merge-configs) of the configuration process, configuration from multiple sources are loaded to create a single `merged.config` file, and the order of merging matters: last file has priority.
+['Configuration sources merging step'](#kconfig-steps-merge-configs) of the configuration process, configuration from multiple sources are loaded to create a single `out.config` file, and the order of merging matters: last file has priority.

-While editing values directly via '.config' files `merged.config` will be re-built.
-Once the user decides to edit `merged.config` directly using menuconfig, the file will not be re-built anymore, and any changes by manually editing the source files will have no effect.
-To go back to manual edition a `make clean` has to be issued in the application directory.
+While editing values directly via '.config' files `out.config` will be re-built.
+The user can also use menuconfig interface to modify the configuration file (this is the recommended way, as it gives access to much more information regarding dependencies and default values of the symbols).
+Menuconfig will change `out.config` directly (a backup file `out.config.old` will be kept).

+**It is recommended to save backups of the configurations, as any change on the configuration sources would re-trigger the merging process and overwrite `out.config`.**

 ## Appendix D: A few key aspects while exposing a macro to Kconfig {#kconfig-appendix-d}
 A macro that holds a 0 or 1 is modelled in Kconfig as a `bool` symbol.
 References to this macro